fadiatamny/testcog/trafficTrackerCog/README.md

-# TrafficTrackerCog
-This is the Kanium community/guild welcome cog. monitors the server for activity and logs them to a specific channel using the specific commands.
+# TrafficCog community/guild welcome cog. monitors the server for activity and logs them to a specific channel using the specific commands.

 # How to use:
 In order to use our cog you would need to install it onto your instance of [RedBot](https://github.com/Cog-Creators/Red-DiscordBot).